 Adjust fluid pressure to deliver the desired paint volume.
 Adjust air pressure and fluid flow to provide a uniform dispersion of atomized paint throughout the pattern.
 Keep air pressure as low as possible to minimize bounce - back and overspray.
 Excessive air pressure will result in split patterns.
 Low air pressure will result in heavy centered patterns and poor atomization.
-Excessive fluid flow will result in heavy center spray patterns.
-Inadequate fluid flows may cause the pattern to split.
+Excessive fluid flow may cause the pattern to split.
 See Spray Gun Guide, SB-2-001, which is available upon request, for details concerning set up of spray guns.
+To hang the spray gun when not using, refer to the "Accessories" page 8 (192219 or GH-407).